markgw/pimlico/docs/guides/filters.rst

            return MyOutputDatatype()

 You don't need to create an ``execute.py``, since it's not executable, so Pimlico will not try to load a module executor.
-Any processing you need to do should be put in the ``instantiate_output_datatype()`` method (or called from there), or somehow built into the iteration routines for the datatype.
+Any processing you need to do should be put inside the datatype, so that it's performed when the datatype is used (e.g. when iterating over it), but not when ``instatiate_output_datatype()`` is called or when the datatype is instantiated, as these happen every time the pipeline is loaded.

-A trick that can be useful in the latter case is to define a new datatype that does the necessary processing on the fly and to set its class attribute ``emulated_datatype`` to point to a datatype class that should be used instead for the purposes of type checking.
+A trick that can be useful to wrap up functionality in a filter datatype is to define a new datatype that does the necessary processing on the fly and to set its class attribute ``emulated_datatype`` to point to a datatype class that should be used instead for the purposes of type checking.
 The built-in :mod:`tar_filter <pimlico.modules.corpora.tar_filter>` module uses this trick.